I Grew Up On The World’s Smallest Dairy Operation

 I'm not sure when it happened, or even how it happened.
 It just did.
 Somehow, at some point, I looked down and saw my Dad's hands coming out of the sleeves of my shirt.
 A bit wrinkled, and old stories written in those crevices.
 And when I talk to my (virtually all) younger friends and co-workers, it seems I've become...

 Or maybe how, at the two-room school I went to through sixth grade, we'd play 'Red Rover, Red Rover'.

 And how I'd sit for hours at a card table, all alone, with cards and dice playing Strat-O-Matic baseball, and those cards had names on them like Killebrew, Mantle, Mays, and Koufax.

-I talk on my radio show about those growing up years, and mentioned that my Dad milked cows.
+Sometimes I talk on the radio about those growing up years and mentioned that my Dad milked cows.
 A listener called up and asked what kind of a dairy operation my Dad had.

 Well, a small one.
 A real small one.

 You see, he milked eight cows.
 Now, this was 'back in the day' when almost all my friend's Dad's milked maybe fifteen or twenty.
 As I recall, a big 'herd' would be twenty-five.
 Now, my Dad was a feed grinder, driving from neighbor to neighbor grinding up their corn and oats and hay into feed and we just lived on a rented 80 acres, so our...uh...herd was smaller.
 And he milked them in an old dilapidated barn that was this close to falling down.
 And then, back in the 1960s, it finally burned down.
 No, our 'herd' wasn't in it, but that pretty much brought Marv's dairy operation to a close.

-And when mentioned this to a friend, know what he said?
+And when I mentioned this to a friend, know what he said?